1979 Kawasaki KZ400-B2

 Hillary took care of the meeting logistics with the owner which made it easy for me.
 In a few days we went to see the motorcycle.
 Lucky for me it was a short 15 miles away from home.

 Arriving at the previous owners house, the shiny dark luminous blue (official color name) Kawasaki greeted us at the end of the driveway.
 I immediately recognized the "Kawasaki" stance, it is a highly recognizable feature.
 I have an intimate relationship with the ins-and-outs of these bikes after growing up around 70's Kawasakis.
 The transaction was swift and easy, after seeing all of the work that was completed from the bike's recent past, it was a no-brainier.
 All of the maintenance work to get the motorcycle up to modern standards was already completed within the past few years.
-The bike just needed some TLC, a minor tune-up.

 Photos and details of the KZ400 will be added as the project matures.